Lyme Disease Treatment

 Co-infections are separate infections transmitted by the same tick that gave you Lyme.
 The most common are Bartonella (a bacterial infection also transmissible by cats and dogs), Babesia (a blood parasite, not a bacteria), and Mycoplasma.
 Each requires different treatment.
 Babesia is a parasite, so antibiotics won't touch it.
 Bartonella needs a different antibiotic approach than Borrelia.
 A standard Lyme test only checks for one species of Borrelia and misses everything else.
 Most chronic Lyme patients have co-infections.
 Missing them is a major reason treatment fails.

-For acute Lyme caught early and treated promptly with adequate doxycycline (at least 21 days per ILADS guidelines), most patients recover well.
-For chronic or late-stage Lyme, treatment is measured in months to years.
+For early-stage Lyme disease caught and treated promptly with adequate oral antibiotics (at least 21 days per ILADS guidelines), most patients recover rapidly and completely.
+For late-stage Lyme disease, treatment is measured in months to years.
 Recovery is not a straight line.
 You'll have periods of improvement followed by setbacks, then more improvement.
 Your provider will set realistic expectations based on how long you've been symptomatic, what co-infections are present, and how your body responds to treatment.

-Save the tick.
-Put it in a sealed bag or container and send it to a PCR testing lab to find out what infections it was carrying.
+Remove the tick immediately using fine-tipped tweezers, pulling upward with steady pressure.
+Save it in a sealed bag and send it to a PCR testing lab to find out what infections it was carrying.
+Removing an attached tick within 24 hours significantly reduces the risk of transmission.
 Start doxycycline as soon as possible.
 The ILADS guidelines support starting antibiotics promptly after a deer tick bite, before waiting for symptoms or test results.
 Contact a provider who can prescribe it.
 If the tick tests negative, you can stop the antibiotics.
 If it tests positive, you need a full treatment course.
 Don't wait for a bullseye rash.
 Many Lyme cases never produce one.

 No. Antibiotics are one tool, but they're not always the right one or the only one.
 There's growing research showing antibiotic resistance in Borrelia, where the bacteria can actually strengthen during treatment.
 We use a combination of approaches depending on the patient: pharmaceutical antibiotics when appropriate, botanical antimicrobials (which studies show can outperform pharmaceuticals against certain tick-borne infections), hormone optimization, nutrient support, gut repair, IV therapies like ozone, and nervous system rehabilitation.
 Every plan is individualized based on your testing, symptoms, and response to treatment.